"My Experiments with the truths of publishing, Gaurav Sharma's new book" - The New Indian Express

 I studied business at Langara College, Vancouver and journalism at Guru Gobind Singh Indraprastha University, New Delhi.

-I spend most of my time writing, working for my publishing venture - Think Tank Books, playing chess or video games on PlayStation.
+I spend most of my time writing or managing Think Tank Books.
+And when I'm not doing that, I enjoy playing chess or video games on my PlayStation.

 Ever-advancing my writing skills and perspective.
 I'm only as good as my last written piece, be it a book or an article.